andresromeroarcas/TSV-TXT_Visualizer/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Attribution-NonCommercial 4.0 International License — see the [LICENSE](LICENSE) file for details.
 "# TSV-TXT_Visualizer"
 "# TSV-TXT_Visualizer"